BLUE HORIZON, BOOK 3

 “I knew Amittias was ambitious,” the desert fox said at last, “but I didn’t think he was insane!”

-“I don’t understand,” Renny said as he rubbed his freed arm.
+“I don’t understand,” Renny said as he dried off his arm.
 “Why would anyone do something that crazy?
 Surely he would have scoped out the military strength of Oe’Tanata before doing something like this.
 He had to know the Tanatans would clean his clock.
 He and those poor Nalirrans aren’t holding up very well against them.”

 Tanis let out a deep breath and then nodded.
 “Right,” he said in a clipped tone.
 He looked up at the cheetah and then gestured toward the arm that was now free of its cast.
 “Try not to task yer arm too much for the next week,” he said in a professional manner, “unless ya just like visiting my Infirmary.”

-Renny rubbed his arm again unconsciously and then shook his head.
+Renny rubbed his arm with the towel again unconsciously and then shook his head.
 “That’s incentive enough,” he said appreciatively.
 “Thanks.”

-Without another word or a glance to the captain, Renny walked out of the room.
+Without another word or a glance to the captain, Renny walked out of the room, taking the drying towel with him for the laundry.
 When he was gone, Merlin studied the fox.
 “How are you feeling about this situation?” he asked.

 “Feelin’ what I can, and a few things I shouldn’t,” came the reply.
-“To be totally honest, with the critters fighting against my own people, it’s hard to talk with Renny sometimes.”
+“To be totally honest, with those critters fighting against my own people, it’s hard to talk with Renny sometimes.”

 “Is it because he’s feline?”